Figtree

 Figtree has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 16 projects likely impacting the area.
-Notable projects include Adria Village Figtree, Figtree Oval Recreational Master Plan Implementation, The Avenue Debris Control Structure, and The Range at Redgum Ridge.
-Below is a list detailing those most relevant.
+AreaSearch identified 16 projects likely impacting the area.
+Notable ones include Adria Village Figtree, Figtree Oval Recreational Master Plan Implementation, The Avenue Debris Control Structure, and The Range at Redgum Ridge.
+Below is a list of those most relevant.

 Professional plan users can use the search below to filter and access additional projects.